(Regularly updated with information)

 Two girls were wanted to be hired by the Café in November 1946.

-Those who went to the Regent Theatre were known to use the lane beside the Regent instead of walking down the rest of Edwardes Street, going along Cressy Street and turning right to go up Napier Street.
+Those who went to the Regent Theatre were known to use the lane beside the Regent to get to the café instead of walking down the rest of Edwardes Street, going along Cressy Street and turning right to go up Napier Street.

 Locals recall buying Hot chips, two potato cakes plus black sauce all for the pre 1966 price of 1 shilling and 6 pence.